springfall2008/batpred/docs/faq.md

 ## The plan doesn't charge or discharge when I expect it to

+Predbat can only work on the information its given, although it does run every 5 minutes when it re-evaluates the plan and adjusts if necessary.

+The plan Predbat produces assumes that your average load and PV forecasts are accurate and Predbat will aim to give you the maximum return.

+Make sure you have setup your [Solcast solar forecast correctly](install.md#solcast-install) with the number of panels, orientation, output, etc.

+Projected daily load is determined from historical load information so make sure you have set [days_previous and days_previous_weight in apps.yaml](apps-yaml.md#basics) to give appropriately representative load history to Predbat, and read the [longer explanation of how days_previous works](apps-yaml.md#understanding-how-days_previous-works).<BR>
+You can adjust **input_number.predbat_load_scaling** to 1.2 so the plan will incorporate 20% more expected load if you want to be more pessimistic about historical load, and **input_number.predbat_pv_scaling** to similarly adjust the PV forecast - these and other adjustment options are described in the [Scaling and weight options](customisation.md#scaling-and-weight-options).

 It is very important to correctly set Predbat's [Battery Loss Options](customisation.md#battery-loss-options) and [Battery Margins](customisation.md#battery-margins-and-metrics-options) as these can have a huge and critical impact on the plan that Predbat generates.